 As the economy continues to recover and business go back to their usual hours, more coins are expected to flow back into retail and banking channels and eventually into the Federal Reserve.
 This should allow for the further rebuilding of coins available for recirculation.

 Are we in the midst of a coin shortage?

 Good question.
-Some say yes, others say no. The U.S. Mint acknowledges people use far fewer coins now during the pandemic due to the increased use of cashless commerce.
+Some say yes, others say no. The U.S. Mint acknowledges people use far fewer coins as a result of the pandemic due to the increased use of cashless commerce.
 They insist, however, it’s not a coin shortage or supply problem.
 Rather, they say, it’s a circulation problem that can be solved only with help from the general public.

 What’s happening is that coins aren’t circulating through the economy right now.
 The trend toward credit cards, venmo, apple pay and other virtual payment systems began before Covid-19 came on the scene.
 However, coins touch a lot of hands and spread germs, and with our current efforts to stay safe and stop the spread of the virus, we use them less than ever now.

 Personally, I don’t.
 I hate coins.
 They accumulate unloved under the car seats, between the sofa cushions and rattle around in the washing machine if left in pockets.
 They make my wallet bulky, and waste valuable time at the grocery store while people wait for change from their bills.
 Basically, coins are a nuisance.

 I didn’t always dislike change.
 As a kid, I loved to buy penny candy.
 In high school, quarters were a necessary commodity to play pinball or Pac Man.
 In college, I kept a jar on my desk where I threw my loose change, then used it in the soda machine or at the laundromat.
 Ah…the good old days.

 Fast forward to 2021.
 Almost nothing costs under a dollar today.
 Vending machines use credit cards, and viral payments are an option for just about everything, online or not.
 When was the last time you saw a millennial pay for anything with cash?